zoodles/translate/README.md

 	config.to_locales = [:ja, :es, :fr]

 Where [:en] and [:ja, :es, :fr] could be replaced by locale list of your choice.

+(Optional) You can bring back "Auto Translate" support by specifying Bing AppId or Google API Key in config/initializers/translate.rb with:

+    Translate.app_id = 'myappid'

+or

+    Translate.api_key = 'mysecretkey'

 Dependencies
 ------------